 Commodore Callahan is a band whose conscience and heart comes through in every song.
-As the in-house band of Elfenworks Productions, LLC (and the brainchild of the founder) we have always had certain key players, often Elfenworks team members, and we’ve added guest members as needed for a gig or recording session.
-The band creates new songs, often about love and hope, but also tackles the harder issues, and can cover a wide range of styles.
+As the in-house band of Elfenworks Productions, LLC, we have always had certain key players comprising Elfenworks team members, adding guest members as needed for a gig or recording session.
+The band specializes in songs about love and hope, but also tackles the harder issues, in a wide range of styles.
 Rough Justice is straight-up rock, and the award winning tracks Such a Crime and Resurrection are country/ballad and gospel songs, just as examples.
-The band also creates jingles for Elfenworks Productions’ partners and friends.
-One such jingle, “A Season of Hope,” has been used during the past few holiday seasons on The Elfenworks Foundation website.
+The band also creates jingles for others.

 Suzanne Fowler Palmer, Boys Hope Girls Hope S.F.
-Bay Area.
-If so moved, see www.boyshopegirlshope.org for information about how to support this worthy organization.
+Bay Area (www.boyshopegirlshope.org).